eligaconstance/staging/docs/smart_contract/write-powerful-smart-contracts.md

 ---
-layout: default
-title: Writing powerful smart contracts
-parent: Deploy a smart contract
-nav_order: 2
 keywords: smart contract, lifecycle, package, definition
 ---

 # Writing powerful smart contracts

-As Hyperledger Fabric and the Fabric Operatons Console have evolved, their processes have been made more decentralized and collaborative.
+As Hyperledger Fabric and the Operations Console have evolved, their processes have been made more decentralized and collaborative.
 This is why, for example, the old “Kafka” ordering service, in which a single organization owned and managed the ordering service, was replaced with a “Raft” ordering service in which multiple organizations can administer the ordering service and contribute nodes.

 This same spirit of decentralization and collaboration also drove the development of a new series of processes around installing, managing, and using smart contracts (these processes are known as the “lifecycle” of a smart contract).